The Cost of Free Shipping

 'Drawing on deep and wide-ranging scholarship, this compelling collection provides heartening evidence of push-back by communities and organised labour against Amazon.
 Essential reading.' - Kirsty Newsome, Professor of Employment Relations, Sheffield University

-''The Cost of Free Shipping' is more than a book about Amazon.
-It is about the transition in global capitalism and its implications not only for Amazon's workforce, but on the global working class, taking a '360' view of a company and an industry in order for the reader to answer the question: 'what is to be done?'' - Bill Fletcher, Jr., editor, globalafricanworker.com, author, trade unionist
+'More than a book about Amazon.
+It is about the transition in global capitalism and its implications not only for Amazon's workforce, but on the global working class' - Bill Fletcher, Jr., editor, globalafricanworker.com, author, trade unionist

 'This brilliant compilation of essays shows us how, like Walmart before it, Amazon has risen to global dominance through shrewd use of technology, data systems and supply chains, and also by skirting and breaking laws' - Professor Stephanie Luce, School of Labor and Urban Studies, CUNY